sysflow-telemetry/sf-deployments/integrations/elk/README.md

 field in the upper left.
 In the upper right corner next to the __Refresh__ button set the time range appropriately, e.g., to `Last 15 minutes`.
 In the __Available fields__ box on the left select the alert fields you want to see.
-For the beginning start with `event.reason`, `tags`, and `process.command_line`.
+To get started, inspect `event.reason`, `tags`, and `process.command_line`.
 You should see SysFlow alerts as shown in the picture below.

 ![Kibana visualization of the alerts index](images/alerts.png?raw=true "Kibana visualization of the alerts index")

-### Viewing raw events
+### Raw Events

-In parallel to generating alerts, the demonstrator also translates raw SysFlow events to ECS records and stores them in an index `sysflow-events`.
+Concurrent to alert generation, the telemetry stack also translates raw SysFlow events to ECS records and stores them in an index `sysflow-events`.
 You also need an index pattern to render data from this index.
-We suggest to follow the procedure described in the [Viewing alerts  section](#viewing_alerts) to create a separate index pattern `sysflow-events`.
+We suggest to follow the procedure described in the [Alerts section](#alerts) to create a separate index pattern `sysflow-events`.
 Once created, this index pattern appears in the select box on Kibona's __Discover__ pane.